hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 done
 ```

 This looks really similar to the `for` loop in the previous lesson, but it's missing the list that the `for` loop normally iterates over.
 Why is that?
 When bash sees a loop like this in a script, it assumes that it is iterating over a list of user-provided positional parameters.
-In fact, this notation is actually shorthand for a more longform version of this `for` loop syntax, which we'll talk about more later:
+In fact, this notation is actually shorthand for a more longform version of this `for` loop syntax.
+You may recognize `"$@"` from earlier in the lesson as the variable that stores all positional parameters (except `$0`):

 ```bash
 for variable_name in "$@"